-Nightmares are frightening and mysterious, so it is no wonder that people around the world and throughout history have sought out explanations for them.
-This infographic explores nightmare mythology from around the world, nightmare meanings in different cultures, and nightmare creatures that plague sleep.
+People throughout history have searched for an explanation for the mysterious and unsettling phenomenon of nightmares.
+Our infographic explores nightmare mythology from around the world, nightmare meanings in different cultures, and nightmare creatures that plague sleep.

 Want to share this infographic?
 Use this link, or embed it using the code below!